Cooking a Perfect Dry Aged Steak

 Congratulations!
 Your patience has paid off, and your Dry Aged ribeye, striploin, or sirloin is ready.
 Now it’s time to trim the “bark," cut into steaks, and get ready to enjoy, share or preserve to savor over time.

-Dry-aged steak cooks faster than “wet-aged” steak.
-Because of the lower water content, there are none of the weeps and shrivel to indicate doneness.
-The time that was spent in the UMAi Dry bag has provided tenderness that you don’t want to unintentionally turn to shoe leather.
+Dry Aged steak cooks faster than “wet-aged” steak.
+Because of the lower water content, you can't indicate doneness through weeping or shriveling.
+The time the meat spends in the UMAi Dry bag provides tenderness that you don’t want to unintentionally turn to shoe leather!

-Dry-aged steaks tend to cook faster than wet-aged steaks because there is less water in them to “bring to a boil.”
-The steak will cook in much less time.
-So, keep an eye on those steaks.
-Use a quick read thermometer, and pull them off before they reach the desired temperature to let the carry overdo the trick.
+Dry Aged steaks tend to cook faster than wet-aged steaks because there is less water in them to “bring to a boil.”
+The steak will cook in much less time, so you'll want to watch carefully.
+Use a quick-read thermometer, and pull the steaks off the heat before they reach the desired temperature.
+They'll finish cooking after you pull them off the grill.

-Many chefs will quick sear the steak before vacuum packing them with a pat of butter and seasoning.
+Many chefs will quickly sear the steaks before vacuum-packing them with a pat of butter and seasoning.
 When you sous vide this way, the flavors develop and penetrate the meat delectably.
 Sous vide cooking is your best guarantee of a perfect steak—exact temperature, ideal texture, complete nutritional value, and maximum flavor.

-Dry-aged steaks freeze well with minimal impact on its taste or texture.
-Because of the reduced moisture content, dry-aged steaks are less susceptible to freeze damage than wet-aged steaks.
-Simply vacuum seal your dry-aged steaks into vacuum/sous vide bags and place in your freezer.
-For best results, thaw the steaks slowly in the refrigerator then bring them to room temperature before grilling or cooking sous vide.
-You might want to “hot tub” the steaks in lukewarm water for an hour or so before cooking so you know they are just right when you toss them on the grill.
+For best results, thaw the steaks slowly in the refrigerator, and then bring them to room temperature before grilling or cooking sous vide.
+You might want to “hot tub” the steaks in their bag in lukewarm water for an hour or so before cooking so you know they are just right when you toss them on the grill.